Philadelphia Eagles Roster Updated October 18, 2021

 Let’s take a look at what the 2021-2022 Eagles roster looks like as of right now.
 Many changes have been made, hopefully, many more to come.
 We’ll also update the Philadelphia Eagles roster page after the 2021 draft.

-As of right now (pre-draft), Jalen Hurts looks to be the starter for the 2021-22 season.
+Jalen Hurts started off the 2021-22 season with a win, and very solid play on his end.
 Hurts will look to improve upon his 77.6 QBR he had last season, this time without all of the quarterback controversy from last season.
-Former Super Bowl MVP Joe Flacco will be backing him up, hopefully helping him learn as well.
-The team could also add one more QB, perhaps a rookie.
+Gardner Minshew and former Super Bowl MVP Joe Flacco will be backing him up, hopefully helping him learn as well.

 Miles Sanders, Boston Scott, Jason Huntley, Elijah Holyfield